Search

 *"The 11:30 PM start time disrupts typical meal routines.
 Personally, I follow a late schedule, eating lunch around 2 PM and dinner around 9 PM.
 On race day, I adjust this routine.
 I wake up at 8 AM after a solid night’s sleep and head out for a 45-minute fasted jog to wake up my muscles.
 I then drink a coffee, eat a fruit, and have a shaker of Näak Recovery™ Complete Mix.

 At 1 PM, I have lunch: rice, some cooked vegetables, and two eggs.
 If I’m aiming for a big day, I even treat myself to a square of chocolate for dessert!
-(Smiles) I also plan a small snack around 4 PM - Näak waffles and applesauce - because I always feel oddly hungry after an afternoon nap.
+(Smiles) I also plan a small snack around 4 PM - Näak Waffles and applesauce - because I always feel oddly hungry after an afternoon nap.
 Finally, I eat a simple dinner, a bowl of rice, at 8 PM, about three hours before the start.
 Afterward, I lie down for 30 minutes for a moment of calm to aid concentration and digestion."

 "On race day, I wake up at 8 AM after a solid night’s sleep and head out for a 45-minute fasted jog to wake up my muscles."